Vice President Harris’ first trip to the border: What you need to know

 Harris departed Joint Base Andrews early Friday and is traveling with Homeland Security Secretary Alejandro Mayorkas, Senate Judiciary Committee Chairman Dick Durbin, and Democratic Rep. Veronica Escobar from Texas.

 After the tour, Harris is expected to hold a conversation with advocates from faith-based NGOs, and Shelter and Legal Service Providers.
 Harris, joined by Mayorkas, Durbin and Escobar, at the end of the trip, are set to make remarks to the press and will likely take questions.

+Harris has been criticized by former Acting Director of U.S. Customs and Immigration Enforcement, Tom Homan, for avoiding the worst-hit areas of the southern border, opting for El Paso instead of the Rio Grande Valley.

+"Instead of going there and talking to the men and women dealing with that crisis and taking care of thousands of unaccompanied children, she picks El Paso because she doesn't want to see the devastation that her administration's policies have caused."

 VP HARRIS TO VISIT BORDER, WILL AVOID WORST-HIT AREA